gcc3/simple-ai-chat/README.md

 WELCOME_MESSAGE, INIT_PLACEHOLDER and ENTER
 Control the custom welcome message, placeholder text and enter key text.

-WAITING, QUERYING, GENERATING, SEARCHING
+WAITING, REASONING, QUERYING, GENERATING, SEARCHING
-Indicating the message that will show when waiting and querying.
+Indicating the message that will show when waiting, reasoning, querying, generating and searching.

 WOLFRAM_ALPHA_APPID
 For API calls for wolfram alpha API.